 Conference courses.
 A person who has been accepted for admission to the University of Guam may register for (a) conference course(s) upon special arrangements with the appropriate college/unit.
 A conference course is a regular catalog course that is not offered in the current semester.
 A Student studies privately with a professor.
 Enrollment in these courses requires the advisor's, instructor's, division/department chair's, and dean's approval.
-The necessary application/approval forms may be obtained from the Office of Professional Development and Life-Long Learning Center located in the 2nd floor of the Computer Center building.
+The necessary application/approval forms may be obtained from the Office of Professional and International Programs office located in the 2nd floor of the Computer Center building.
 All other rules and regulations apply.